 Star-join and join indexes; Bitmaps; Materialized views; Implementations (relational and NOSQL)

 Data quality; Integration; ETL management

-Theory: The theory lectures comprise the teacher's explanations and constitute the main part of the course.
-The students will also have some contents to be read and prepared outside the classroom and will be asked to participate in cooperative learning activities.
+Theory: The theory lectures comprise the teacher's explanations and problem solving.
+The students will also have some contents to be read and prepared outside the classroom.

 P = Peer evaluation

 E = Exam